-A policy encapsulates several security options that can be applied to a token.
-It acts as a template that can override individual sections of an API token (or identity) in Tyk.
-A good example is if you had 10,000 API tokens issued, how would you ensure that all 10,000 users received an upgraded quota, or access to a new API that you have published?
+A Tyk security policy incorporates several security options that can be applied to an API key.
+It acts as a template that can override individual sections of an API key (or identity) in Tyk.
+For example, if you had 10,000 API keys issued, how would you ensure that all 10,000 users received an upgraded quota or access a new API that you have published?

-You could manually modify all 10,000 tokens, or you could apply a policy to each of those tokens when you create them, and then just modify the policy once.
+You could manually modify all 10,000 keys, or you could apply a policy to each of those keys when you create them, and then just modify the policy once.

 Policies can set:

 - Access lists for method and path (granular control)